gi1242/vim-tex-syntax/README.md

         +--  3 lines: \bibliographystyle{habbrv}----------------
         \end{document}

-     Additionally theorems, lemmas, proofs etc. are folded.
-Additional environment names for folding can be configured using `g:tex_fold_envs`.
-   For one time folds, you can also use the markers `%{{{{` and `%}}}}`.
-   (Note the extra brace, which is added to avoid double folding when editing a file with fold markers.)

-     Also syntax folding is about 3 to 4 times faster than the default syntax script shipped with Vim.
+     Additionally theorems, lemmas, proofs etc. are also folded, manual folds can be added.
+Syntax folding is about 3 to 4 times faster than the default syntax script shipped with Vim.
 This only make a difference if you edit large files.
 On my system, a file with 15,000 lines (and multiple sections / subsections / etc.) takes about 7 seconds to highlight and fold with this script, and it takes about 27 with the Vim default syntax script.
-(Both scripts are snappy if folding is disabled.)
+Both scripts are snappy if folding is disabled, of course.
+If you plan on editing large TeX/LaTeX files and using syntax folding I recommend using the [FastFold] plugin in addition to this script.

 2. *Spell checking.*
    Most everything that should be spell checked is.
 Arguments of all commands